tymaker431/TG-URL-Uploader-1.1/README.md

 An Open Source ALL-In-One Telegram RoBot, that can do lot of things.

-**My Features**:
+**Features**:

-👉 All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html
+● All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html

-👉 Upload as file from any HTTP link
+● Upload as file from any HTTP link

 ## Demo Bot:
 <a href="https://t.me/DragonUploaderV1_bot"><img src="https://img.shields.io/badge/Telegram-Bot-blue.svg?logo=telegram"></a>